mynameisjanus/mynameisjanus.github.io/pages/probability/counting.md

   <img src="images/prob/bowl.png" style="width:150px;height:auto;"/>
 </p>

 Suppose we have to choose 10 items from a bowl that contains 1000 items.
 In how many ways can we do this?
+That is, how many possible outcomes are there?
 If the bowl contains 300 red and 700 blue items, what is the probability that we will get 10 blue items?
 In many models, calculating probabilities reduces to counting the number of elements of a given set.

 ### Multiplication Principle